modsim/ChromaHD-mixdtools/mixd2pvtu/README.md

 - Example settings file is provided with source code
 - [PROB] For large meshes on single core, nnc*nsd etc is larger than INT_MAX, and overflows the int count parameters in MPI calls
 - Works with VTK 9.1
+- See [this](https://vtk.org/Wiki/VTK/Tutorials/CMakeListsFile) in case cmake can't find VTK.

 # Todos
 - [ ] Error handling & safety